hookdeck/product-docs/docs/browsing-events.md

 ### HTTP response codes

-When you destination respon with a valid HTTP response code, it's displayed as the status.
+When your destination responds with a valid HTTP response code, it will be displayed as the status.

-A response code within 2XX is considered succesful, a status code above 4XX is considered a failure.
+A response code within 2XX is considered successful while a status code above 4XX is considered a failure.

 ### Error codes

-If your destination was unreachable or failed to respond you will see the `ERR` code.
+If your destination was unreachable or failed to respond, you will see the `ERR` code.
 A more specific error code can be found by clicking on the event.

 The possible codes are:

-- **CONNECTION_REFUSED**: The request to your destination could not be made because the connection was refused
+- **CONNECTION_REFUSED**: The request to your destination could not be made because the connection was refused.
-- **CONNECTION_RESET**: The request to your destination could not be made because the connection was forcibly closed by your server. break;
+- **CONNECTION_RESET**: The request to your destination could not be made because the connection was forcibly closed by your server.
-- **NOT_FOUND**: The request to your destination could not be made because the domain or host was not found or unavailable.;
+- **NOT_FOUND**: The request to your destination could not be made because the domain or host was not found or unavailable.
 - **TIMEOUT**: The request to your destination exceeded the 30 seconds timeout.
-The request might have still been processed on your destination.
+The request might have still been processed by your destination.
-- **UNKNOWN**: A uncategorized error occured.
-If one those error is triggered, the technical team is notified and will investigate the situation.
+- **UNKNOWN**: A uncategorized error occurred.
+If one of these errors is triggered, the technical team is notified and will investigate the situation.